The Discipline of Paediatrics focuses its teaching and research on infant, child and adolescent health.

 Wide-ranging research and postgraduate education

-Discipline researchers work primarily within the Robinson Research Institute, and have particular strengths in the areas of: neurogenetics and neurodevelopment; mental health; type 1 diabetes; immunisation; allergy; sleep medicine; and molecular immunology.
+Discipline researchers work in part within the Robinson Research Institute, and have particular strengths in the areas of: neurogenetics and neurodevelopment; prevention and treatment of type 1 diabetes and type 2 diabetes; immunisation trials and vaccine uptake and surveillance; allergy; sleep and respiratory medicine; immunopathology and molecular immunology.

 The discipline also offers places for students to undertake their PhD in a wide range of paediatric research areas, both clinical and laboratory-based.